 If you’ve wondered how to draw skinny jeans and not knowing it has stopped you from creating great fashion designs, then this is your place!
 This step by step tutorial will cover the basics of drawing jeans, starting with the skinny jeans type.
+You can later add some additional effects to you sketch like the torn effect shown in the “How to draw ripped jeans” tutorial.

 Time, Tools and Difficulty: